-Appropriate attire for lessons for Girls includes:
+Appropriate attire for lessons for girls includes:

-- Black leggings/dance pants and or bike shorts - Plain black racer back fitted sports top/ Black or White T-Shirt/ Black leotard - Barefoot or contemporary foot undies (other specialist shoes may be required)
+- Black leggings/dance pants - Plain black racer back fitted sports top/ Black or White T-Shirt/ Black leotard - Barefoot or contemporary foot undies (other specialist shoes may be required)

-Due to increased participation in practical Dance lessons students may require an additional College Sports Polo shirt.
-Students are encouraged to consider the Dance and mandatory PDHPE Practical lessons timetable to establish if an additional College Shirt needs to be purchased.
+Due to increased participation in practical Dance lessons students may require an additional College sports polo shirt.
+Students are encouraged to consider the Dance and mandatory PDHPE Practical lessons timetable to establish if an additional College shirt needs to be purchased.
 Most of the appropriate dancewear can be purchased at department stores such as Kmart.
 Dance students will participate within related excursions that will support student learning; these excursions will incur a cost to the family.